azizkhanp/interview-questions/README.md

 update the below details in the inventory file
 anisble_port:
 ansible_user:

+What are Register targets in Ansible? register targets are used to capture the output of tasks or commands and store them in variables.

 Diff b/w copy vs fetch in Ansible
  Copy: copy files or directories from the control node to the managed nodes.